 Welcome to PART 3 of 9 of our Blackmagic URSA Mini 4.6K Film Test series.
 So far, we have covered underexposure and overexposure of skin tones in a tungsten light interior environment.
 Today, we’ll see how this camera performs at different ISOs in a Day Exterior environment using natural light.
 We’ll also find out what the URSA Mini’s native ISO is.

 Also, if you’re not already a member, and take your film career to the next level, join Shane’s Inner Circle today!

-Coming in early 2017, Parts 4-9 will each cover advanced techniques in color grading with these color spaces—which can be difficult to master.
+Coming up, Parts 4-9 will each cover advanced techniques in color grading with these color spaces—which can be difficult to master.
 My colorist and DIT, Derek Johnson, will take you through our process, explain short cuts, and starting points that will put you on the right track.
 We will also discuss how you can get the best out of your camera’s sensor during both day and night shoots, along with the accessories it will take to achieve a clean, professional image.

 Let’s get started!